-Trajan certain had his reasons for celebrating the conquest of Dacia.
-In 117 A.D., his conquering of the region (west of the Black Sea) catapulted the empire to reach the largest territory that would ever be under its control.
+Roman Emperor Trajan had his reasons for celebrating in such a lavish fashion in the games.
+In 117 A.D., his conquering of the Dacia region (west of the Black Sea) catapulted the empire to reach the largest territory that would ever be under its control.
 Under Trajan, the empire controlled 2.5 million square miles (6.5 million square kilometers) of territory.